openannotation/annotator/README.markdown

 Usage
 -----

+To use the annotator, it's easiest to download a tagged release of the annotator from http://github.com/nickstenning/annotator/downloads.
+You need to make the contents of the pkg/ directory available from the web and include the Javascript and CSS files as below.

+(NB: the pkg/ directory will be empty unless you've downloaded a tagged release as suggested.)

-To use the annotator, you'll probably want to set up some kind of back end that can save and load your annotations to a database.
+You'll probably also want to set up some kind of back end that can save and load your annotations to a database.
 An example of a page that talks to such a backend might look like:

     <html>
       <head>